-13-2 Mirroring
+12-2 Mirroring

-Chapter 14 Link Aggregation
+Chapter 13 Link Aggregation

-This chapter shows you how to logically aggregate physical links to form one logical, higher-bandwidth link.
+This chapter shows you how to logically aggregate physical links to form one logical, higher-bandwidth

-14.1 Introduction to Link Aggregation
+13.1 Introduction to Link Aggregation

 Link aggregation (trunking) is the grouping of physical ports into one logical higher-capacity link.
 You may want to trunk ports if for example, it is cheaper to use multiple lower-speed links than to under-utilize a high-speed, but more costly, single-port link.